Brian-Egan/pm_swipe_cells/README.md

 ```

 # Functionality and Features
-*Fucntionality and Features write-up is taken directly from the [SWTableViewCell] repo.
+*Fucntionality and Features write-up (and the accompanying GIFs) is taken directly from the [SWTableViewCell] repo.
 All credit to [CEWendel](https://github.com/CEWendel)*

 ##Functionality
 ###Right Utility Buttons